unicef/publicgoods-toolkit/procurement.md

 For code written by a vendor and paid for by an agency, the question of who should end up owning the rights is up for debate.
-Some agencies might be willing to see those rights remain in the vendor's hands as long as they receive an open source license that allows further distribution under the intended open source terms of the final product.
+Some agencies might be willing to see those rights remain in the vendor's hands as long as they receive an open-source license that allows further distribution under the intended open-source terms of the final product.
 So long as an agency secures those rights, it does not much matter who holds the copyright.
 Common practice, though, appears to be that the contracting agency ultimately gains all rights.
 In some